 Dumbledore appeared with a soft pop on a small grassy field.
 He held his wand at the ready and look serious.

-However Dumbledore was nearly blasted off his feet from the mere heat of the fire that was roaring like a dragon.
+Dumbledore was nearly blasted off his feet from the heat of the fire that was roaring like a dragon.
 As the trees and wood began to crack underneath its sheer power, it let out a sound as if thunder was rumbling off in the distance.

 For a moment, he felt the Elder Wand pulse in his hands as if it was trying to tell him not to attack.
 Dumbledore paused for a brief moment to think what was going on before he lashed his wand forward and fired a powerful spell that emitted a silver light from the Elder Wand.
-A huge gust of wind swept over and nearly blew Dumbledore off his feet.
+A massive gust of wind swept over and nearly blew Dumbledore off his feet.
 His robes felt as if they would tear through his body as the wind-blasted them.

 Quickly thinking, Dumbledore cast a Magus Shield to block the fire.
 It held for a moment as the fire pushed forward, breaking the shield and becoming more intensely powerful.
 That mere second was all Dumbledore needed to draw his wand back once more and launch another spell towards the flames that seemed to be moving like a stampeding horde.

-"That… that was amazing Professor Dumbledore."
+"That… that was amazing, Professor Dumbledore."
 A wizard said with his mouth open, speaking after a few moments of silence.

 Dumbledore paused for a moment as he felt a rather powerful magical signature nearby.

-"Homenum Revelio."
-Dumbledore said as he cast the spell.
+"Homenum Revelio," Dumbledore said as he cast the spell.
 It only revealed the presence of a single person.
-Holding his wand at the ready in fear of an ambush he opened the burnt door to see a young girl standing there.
+Holding his wand at the ready in fear of an ambush, he opened the burnt door to see a young girl standing there.
 She could only have been 10 years old.

 She was panting as if she had run a marathon.
 Her hair was dark with hints of dark brown.
-Her eyes however were odd and startled Dumbledore.
-They were burning red with an orange ring surrounding the pupils.
-Before Dumbledore could utter a spell, the girl's eyes shifted back into a light bluish green color.
-It was then that her eyes rolled back and she fell backwards.
+Her eyes were odd and startled Dumbledore.
+The iris burning red with an orange ring surrounding the pupils.
+Before Dumbledore could utter a spell, the girl's eyes shifted back into a light bluish-green color.
+It was then that her eyes rolled back, and she fell backward.

-Taking her in his arms Dumbledore walked out to hand her over to the waiting muggles in strange hats that took her and drove her to London's General Hospital.
+Taking her in his arms, Dumbledore walked out to hand her over to the waiting muggles in strange hats that took her and drove her to London's General Hospital.

 Dumbledore was left standing there, wondering who she was to conquer so much magic that caused such dangerous destruction.